DNNCommunity/jekyll-theme-dnn-community/index.md

 ![Set the github pages options](assets/images/Screenshots/Capture-gh-pages-settings.jpg "Set the github pages options")
 3. Navigate to that site url and confirm the site works
 ![Working site](assets/images/Screenshots/Capture-working-site.jpg "Working site")
+4. In the docs folder, edit the _config.yml file